Home » Recipes » 2-Ingredient Belgian Biscoff Cookie Crust

 • Make mini no-bake dessert cups or trifles using this recipe, without needing to bake the crust before filling and serving.

-• This recipe may be used for a 10 inch (25cm) pie or cake if the recipe doesn’t require it to have crust going up and around the sides of the dessert.
+• This cookie crust may also be used for a larger 10-inch (25cm) pie or cake if the recipe does not require crust going up and around the sides of the dessert.

 • Prep Time: 5 minutes